micahlt/sidechat.js/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/sidechat.js?label=downloads%20on%20npm)](https://npmjs.com/package/sidechat.js)

 A reverse-engineered API wrapper for [Sidechat](https://sidechat.lol) in Node.
 Easy to use, documented with JSDoc, and kept up to date as much as possible.
 Designed for [Offsides](https://github.com/micahlt/offsides), a third-party Sidechat client for Android devices.
+Documentation can be found [here](https://micahlindley.com/sidechat.js).

 ## Getting Started